Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 3

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Josh Allen and the Buffalo Bills look to make it three wins in a row to start the season when they battle Tua Tagovailoa and the Miami Dolphins as Week 3 of the NFL and Week 4 of the college football season gets underway on Thursday night.
+Week 4 of the college football season continues on Friday, while Week 3 of the NFL schedule will feature 14 games on Sunday.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-In an AFC East matchup, Miami will look to avoid starting the season 0-3, while a Buffalo win will go a long way in helping the Bills maintain their divisional dominance.
-The sports schedule on Thursday includes 10 MLB games, two WNBA playoff games and a number of UEFA Champions League matches to consider as well.
+One of the top NFL matchups on Sunday is a rematch of last January's NFC divisional round game between Matthew Stafford and the Los Angeles Rams versus Jalen Hurts and the Philadelphia Eagles.
+The sports schedule on Friday includes a full slate of 15 MLB games, and one WNBA playoff game to consider as well.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.